mdisanto2/week-10-mdisanto2/coding_assignment_pt4/readme.md

 ## Practice: You be able to ...
 * Create and populate Pandas DataFrames from data files
-* Feed DataFrame data to NumPy
+* Calculate values in Pandas
-* Read and write CSV files using NumPy
+* Read and write CSV files using Pandas

 ## Instructions
 1. __Open the `HealthStatsPart4.ipynb` file in Jupyter.__ The file already has the corrected Python code from class.